Optical calibration systems of the Pacific Ocean Neutrino Experiment: Optical calibration module

 \subsection{Requirements}

-The main objective for the P-CAL is the optical calibration of the water column.
-By emitting isotropic light pulses into the multi-line array, volumetric measurements enable detailed calibration campaigns of optical properties throughout the full water column.
-The P-CAL instrument therefore comprises three main components: the Calibration Board (CB) that combines light pulsing and photosensor circuitry for in-situ self-monitoring of emitted pulses, an optical diffuser design that creates isotropic light pulses when combining two hemispheres, and a camera system that monitors the glass pressure housing for sedimentation and biofouling.
+The main objective for the P-CAL is the optical calibration of the water column and therefore the detector's energy scale.
+By emitting isotropic light pulses into the multi-line array, volumetric measurements enable detailed calibration campaigns of optical water properties and module efficiencies.
+For this, the P-CAL comprises three main components: the Calibration Board (CB), which combines light pulsing and photosensor circuitry for in situ self-monitoring of emitted pulses; an optical diffuser design that creates isotropic light pulses when combining two hemispheres; and a camera system that monitors the glass pressure housing for sedimentation and biofouling.

-A first requirement for the instrument is to use the same light-pulsing concept as for the directional flashers to unify the internal electronics design.
-That means individual light-pulsing circuits also use the GaNFET concept described in \cref{sec:directional}, and diodes are restricted to the window of transparency in the water column, \unit[$350-550$]{nm}, to achieve sufficient optical reach into the detector.
-The volumetric spread of the light pulses and their $r^{-2}$ dependence requires a higher light yield of \unit[$10^{9}-10^{10}$]{photons per pulse}.
-We achieve this by generating slightly longer pulses with a requirement on the FWHM of less than \unit[5]{ns}.
-Secondly, the light pulsing circuits are complemented with photosensor monitoring channels for in-situ self-monitoring of all emitted pulses.
-Together with a laboratory calibration prior to deployment, this allows for monitoring the per-pulse characteristics of the deployed modules.
+A first requirement for the instrument is to use the same light-pulsing approach as the directional flashers to unify the internal electronics design.
+That means individual light-pulsing circuits also use the GaNFET concept described in \cref{sec:directional}, and diodes are restricted to the transparency window in the water column, \unit[$350-550$]{nm}, to achieve sufficient optical reach.
+The volumetric spread of the light pulses and their $r^{-2}$ dependence requires a higher light yield of at least \unit[$10^{9}-10^{10}$]{photons per pulse} to reach a minimum of two modules (or \unit[100]{m}) with sufficient photon statistics.
+We thus allow slightly longer pulses with a FWHM of less than \unit[5]{ns}.
+Secondly, the light-pulsing circuits are complemented by photosensor monitoring channels for in situ self-monitoring of all emitted pulses.
+Together with laboratory calibration prior to deployment, this enables monitoring of the per-pulse characteristics of the deployed modules.